bit101/bitlib_c/README.md

 You can create multiple sketch files.
 To run a different one, open `makefile` and change the value of `SKETCH_C` at the top to point to the location of the sketch you want to compile.

-There's no need to touch the `main.c` file or the rest of `makefile` unless you want to do something really custom.
+There's usually no need to touch the `main.c` file or the rest of `makefile`, but there are a couple of configuration items possible.

+- The renderer will use 4 threads by default when rendering animation frames.
+You can change `num_threads` in `main.c` to increase or decrease that number at your own risk.

+- The renderer will spit out some console logs before, during and after the rendering process.
+This can interfere with any logging you might be doing in your own sketch files.
+You can set the environmental variable `BL_QUIET` to `1` to squelch this output.
+This can be set in the `makefile`.